Lakers News: Kawhi Leonard Trade Buzz, Rumors on DeMarcus Cousins, Lonzo Ball

 That steep price is giving L.A. pause, making them lean towards waiting until next summer.

 But that strategy may prove ineffective, according to Yahoo Sports Shams Charania, because Leonard might not be interested in joining a superteam with James.
-He may be more interested in signing with the Los Angeles Clippers or the Philadelphia 76ers, adds Charania.
+He may be more interested in signing with the Los Angeles Clippers or the Philadelphia 76ers, per Charania.

 "One thing that's been made abundantly clear, I'm going to stress this: there's no guarantee if Kawhi Leonard hits the market next summer he's going to sign with the Lakers, period," Charania said on The Herd with Colin Cowherd, via RealGM.
 "I think his options have broadened a little bit.
 There's another team obviously in L.A.
 I think he'd be very much open to the Clippers.